TeamOverdrive/Rover_Main/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 but adopt the style of beginning with a lower case letter, and then each subsequent word starting with an upper case letter.

-Eg: from the examples above:  tool, leftMotor, rightClawServo, rearLightSensor.
+Eg: from the org.openftc.revextensions2.examples above:  tool, leftMotor, rightClawServo, rearLightSensor.

 Note:  Sometimes it’s helpful to put the device type first, followed by the variant.
 eg:  motorLeft and motorRight, but this should only be done if the same word order